kunbite/Customer-prediction/README.md

 # Objectives
 Preprocess and prepare the dataset for machine learning applications.<br/>
-Conduct thorough Exploratory Data Analysis (EDA) to identify significant factors influencing customer satisfaction.
+Conduct thorough Exploratory Data Analysis (EDA) to identify significant factors influencing customer satisfaction. <br/>
-Develop, compare, and optimize various machine learning models to predict customer satisfaction accurately.
+Develop, compare, and optimize various machine learning models to predict customer satisfaction accurately. <br/>
-Validate the final optimized model using a distinct test dataset.
+Validate the final optimized model using a distinct test dataset. <br/>
 Interpret the model's findings to provide critical insights into predictors of customer satisfaction and practical applications for the airline industry.
 # Technologies Used
-Programming Languages: Python
+Programming Languages: Python<br/>
-Machine Learning Libraries: scikit-learn, XGBoost, CatBoost Visualization Tools: Matplotlib, Seaborn
+Machine Learning Libraries: scikit-learn, XGBoost, CatBoost<br/>
+Visualization Tools: Matplotlib, Seaborn<br/>
 Data Analysis Tools: Pandas, NumPy

 # Machine Learning Models
-AdaBoost
+AdaBoost,
-Gradient Boosting
+Gradient Boosting,
-Random Forest
+Random Forest,
-K-Nearest Neighbors
+K-Nearest Neighbors,
-XGBoost
+XGBoost,
-Decision Trees
+Decision Trees,
-CatBoost
-Bagging
+CatBoost,
+Bagging.
 # Key Findings
-Significant Factors: Identified key factors influencing customer satisfaction, such as service quality, flight delays, and customer demographics.
+Significant Factors: Identified key factors influencing customer satisfaction, such as service quality, flight delays, and customer demographics.<br/>
-Model Performance: The Gradient Boosting model demonstrated the highest accuracy in predicting customer satisfaction, followed by Random Forest and XGBoost.
+Model Performance: The Gradient Boosting model demonstrated the highest accuracy in predicting customer satisfaction, followed by Random Forest and XGBoost.<br/>
 Feature Importance: Features related to service evaluation and flight experience were found to be the most significant predictors of customer satisfaction.
 # Key Achievements
-Successfully preprocessed a large dataset and conducted extensive exploratory data analysis.
+Successfully preprocessed a large dataset and conducted extensive exploratory data analysis.<br/>
-Developed and evaluated multiple machine learning models, achieving high prediction accuracy.
+Developed and evaluated multiple machine learning models, achieving high prediction accuracy.<br/>
 Provided actionable insights into key factors affecting customer satisfaction in the airline industry.
 # Conclusions
-The study demonstrates that machine learning models can effectively predict airline customer satisfaction by identifying significant predictors and providing valuable insights for improving customer service.
+The study demonstrates that machine learning models can effectively predict airline customer satisfaction by identifying significant predictors and providing valuable insights for improving customer service. <br/>
 The findings suggest that airlines can enhance customer satisfaction and loyalty by focusing on key factors identified in the analysis.

 # Implications
-For Airlines: Implementing machine learning models to predict customer satisfaction can help airlines proactively address customer concerns and improve service quality.
+For Airlines: Implementing machine learning models to predict customer satisfaction can help airlines proactively address customer concerns and improve service quality.<br/>
 For Researchers: The study contributes to the literature on machine learning applications in the airline industry, providing a framework for future research.